daroczig/KRE-stat-prog-3/README.md

 * 16:00 - 16:30 coffee break
 * 16:30 - 18:00 session 3

+Please check Neptun / your email inbox for Google Meet URL.

 ## Syllabus

 Please find in the `syllabus` folder of this repository.